treeverse/lakeFS/docs/use_cases/etl_testing.md

 has_children: false
 redirect_from:
   - /use_cases/iso_env.html
+  - /quickstart/iso_env.html
 ---

 # ETL Testing with Isolated Dev/Test Environments

+{% include toc.html %}

-## Why do I need multiple environments?
+## Why are multiple environments so important?

 When working with a data lake, it's useful to have replicas of your production environment.
 These replicas allow you to test these ETLs and understand changes to your data without impacting the consumers of the production data.

-Running ETL and transformation jobs directly in production without proper ETL Testing is a guaranteed way to have data issues flow into dashboards, ML models, and other consumers sooner or later.
+Running ETL and transformation jobs directly in production without proper ETL testing presents a huge risk of having data issues flow into dashboards, ML models, and other consumers sooner or later.

 The most common approach to avoid making changes directly in production is to create and maintain multiple data environments and perform ETL testing on them.
-Dev environment to develop the data pipelines and test environment where pipeline changes are tested before pushing it to production.
+Dev environments give you a space in which to develop the data pipelines and test environment where pipeline changes are tested before pushing it to production.

-The issue with this approach is that it's time-consuming and costly to maintain these separate dev/test environments to enable thorough effective ETL testing.
+Without lakeFS, the challenge with this approach is that it can be time-consuming and costly to maintain these separate dev/test environments to enable thorough effective ETL testing.
 And for larger teams it forces multiple people to share these environments, requiring significant coordination.
+Depending on the size of the data involved there can also be high costs due to the duplication of data.

-## How do I create dev/test environments with lakeFS?
+## How does lakeFS help with Dev/Test environments?

-lakeFS makes creating isolated dev/test environments for ETL testing instantaneous.
+lakeFS makes creating isolated dev/test environments for ETL testing quick and cheap. lakeFS uses Copy-on-Write which means that there is no duplication of data when you create a new environment.
 This frees you from spending time on environment maintenance and makes it possible to create as many environments as needed.

 In a lakeFS repository, data is always located on a `branch`.
 You can think of each `branch` in lakeFS as its own environment.
 This is because branches are isolated, meaning changes on one branch have no effect other branches.

 Objects that remain unchanged between two branches are not copied, but rather shared to both branches via metadata pointers that lakeFS manages.
 If you make a change on one branch and want it reflected on another, you can perform a `merge` operation to update one branch with the changes from another.
 {: .note }

-Let’s see an example of using multiple lakeFS branches for isolation.

 ## Using branches as development and testing environments